yu-codes/yu-rag-papers/README.md

 # 📚 yu-rag-papers

 A **Retrieval‑Augmented Generation (RAG)** playground that wires up FastAPI, PostgreSQL + pgvector, an embedding worker, and a LINE Bot into a single reproducible environment.

 *Built for quick experiments, demos, and personal projects.*

 ---

-## ✨ What’s inside?
+## ✨ What's inside?

 | Layer        | Tech (主要套件 / 映像)                                          | Purpose / Role                                                          |
 | -------------| -------------------------------------------------------------- | ----------------------------------------------------------------------- |